dyninst/dyninst/docs/patchAPI/overview.rst

 debug interface (3rd-party instrumentation).
 Similarly, developers may define their own types of Snippets to encapsulate their own code generation techniques.
-These capabilities are provided by a plugin interface; by implementing a plugin a developer may extend PatchAPI’s capabilities.
+These capabilities are provided by a plugin interface; by implementing a plugin a developer may extend PatchAPI's capabilities.

 .. _`sec:patchapi-abstractions`: